 The Day 100 Strangers Lifted a Bus

-His injuries were serious.
-He suffered a broken leg, a broken ankle, and a serious groin wound, reportedly caused by a spoke from his unicycle.
+Shields suffered a broken leg, a broken ankle, and a serious groin wound - likely caused by a spoke from his own unicycle.
+Doctors considered amputating his foot.
+He needed skin grafts and multiple surgeries.

-He spent about a month in the Royal London Hospital in Whitechapel.
-After his release, he spoke about watching the rescue video for the first time.
+He spent a month in the Royal London Hospital in Whitechapel.
+His doctor told him his survival was "a miracle."

 Frequently Asked Questions